Kenny Omega discusses his Wrestle Kingdom loss

 News of the Week

-Wrestle Kingdom 11 also included high stakes with New Japan’s Intercontinental championship, which saw Hiroshi Tanahashi reclaim the belt for a second time after defeating Tetsuya Naito.
+Wrestle Kingdom 11 also included high stakes with New Japan’s Intercontinental championship, which saw Hiroshi Tanahashi fall to Tetsuya Naito.

 Naito enjoyed incredible success in 2016.
 New Japan originally planned out a babyface-run for Naito, but similar to Roman Reigns in WWE, the fans rejected the idea.
 Naito has flourished as a heel, particularly with his gimmick of dropping his title belt and forcing someone else to pick it up, which is his definition of the belt “chasing” him.
 Naito’s character is similar to the “Lie, Cheat, and Steal” mantra of Eddie Guerrero, and has been so well received that Naito led New Japan in merchandise sales during 2016.